zen2281488/QAA_XYZ_Test/README.md

 ## Project Structure

-- **Page Objects**: Located in `src/test/java/page`, these classes represent the page objects for the application under test.
+- **Page Objects**: Classes representing Page Objects for the tested application are located in `src/test/java/page`.

-- **Data Classes**: The `Transaction.java` class, which represents transaction data, is located in `src/test/java/pojo`.
+- **Data Classes**: The `Transaction.java` class, representing transaction data, is located in `src/test/java/pojo`.

 - **Test Classes**:
   - `WorkTest.java` and the base test class `BaseTest.java` are located in `src/test/java/uiTests`.
-    - The base test class `BaseTest.java` provides common setup and teardown methods for the tests.
+  - The base test class `BaseTest.java` provides common methods for test setup and teardown.

-- **Selenium Grid**: The `selenium-server-standalone-4.0-alpha-2.jar` file is located in `src/test/java/testUtils/seleniumGrid`.
+- **Selenium Grid**: The file `selenium-server-standalone-4.0-alpha-2.jar` is located in `src/test/java/testUtils/seleniumGrid`.

 - **Utilities**:
   - `BrowserInit.java`: Located in `src/test/java/testUtils/`, this class initializes the browser.
-    - `ConfProperties.java`: Also in `src/test/java/testUtils/`, this class handles the properties from the configuration file.
+  - `ConfProperties.java`: Also in `src/test/java/testUtils/`, this class handles properties from the configuration file.
-    - `NotTestUtils.java`: Found in the same directory, this class includes a method for calculating Fibonacci numbers.
+  - `MathUtils.java`: In the same directory, this class includes a method for calculating Fibonacci numbers.
+  - `TransactionUtils.java`: In the same directory, this class contains a method for writing serialized transactions to a csv file.

-- **Configuration**: The `conf.properties` file, containing test data and settings used by `BrowserInit.java`, is located in `src/test/resources`.
+- **Configuration**: The `conf.properties` file, containing test data and settings used in `BrowserInit.java`, is located in `src/test/resources`.

 - **GitHub Actions Workflow**: The workflow configuration for GitHub Actions is located in `.github/workflows/`.